Measurement of the $e^+e^-\to K_SK_L$ cross section near the $\phi(1020)$ resonance with the SND detector: Fitting the measured visible cross section.

 \end{widetext} where $m_V$, $\Gamma(V\to e^+e^-)$, and $\Gamma_V(E)$ are the mass, partial width of the decay $V\to e^+e^-$, and the energy-dependent total width of the vector resonance $V=\rho,\omega,\phi$, $\Gamma(\phi\to K_SK_L)$ is the partial width of the decay $\phi\to K_SK_L$, $\varphi_\phi$ is the relative phase of the $\phi$ meson amplitude, $A_0$ is the amplitude describing the contributions of the higher vector resonances.
 When calculating the energy dependence of $\Gamma_V(E)$, decays with branching fractions greater than 1\% are taken into account.
 In deriving the formula~(\ref{bcs}), the SU3 symmetry relationship between the coupling constants $g_{\rho K_S K_L}=-g_{\omega K_S K_L}=g_{\phi K_S K_L}/\sqrt{2}$ is used.
 The deviation of the coefficient $k_{\rm SU3}$ from unity characterizes the SU3 symmetry breaking.

 In the fit, the phase $\varphi_\phi$ is set to the value predicted by the quark model $180^0$, the coefficient $k_{\rm SU3}=1$.
-Since the energy region under study is located significantly below of the excited resonances of the $\rho$, $\omega$, and $\phi$ families, and their widths decrease rapidly with decreasing energy, the amplitude $A_0$ is assumed to be real.
-To take into account its small energy dependence, it is parameterized as $A_0=a_0/(1-E^2/m_{\rho(1450)}^2)$.
+Since the energy region under study is located significantly below that of the excited resonances of the $\rho$, $\omega$, and $\phi$ families, and their widths decrease rapidly with decreasing energy, the amplitude $A_0$ is assumed to be real.
+To take into account its small energy dependence, it is parametrized as $A_0=a_0/(1-E^2/m_{\rho(1450)}^2)$.
 The free parameters of the fit are the mass and width of the $\phi$ meson, $a_0$, and the ratio $R_\phi$ of the product $B(\phi\to K_SK_L)B(\phi\to e^+e^-)$ obtained from our data to its Particle Data Group (PDG) value~\cite{pdg}.
 The remaining parameters of the model are fixed at their PDG values~\cite{pdg}.

-The result of the fit to the vizible-cross-section data with Eq.~(\ref{eq3}) is shown in Fig.~\ref{fig7}.
-The quality of the fit is not quite good: $\chi^2/{\rm ndf}=23.6/14$.
+The result of the fit to the visible-cross-section data with Eq.~(\ref{eq3}) is shown in Fig.~\ref{fig7}.
+The quality of the fit is not very good: $\chi^2/{\rm ndf}=23.6/14$.
 However, about 8 units of contribution to $\chi^2$ come from 3 points near the $e^+e^-\to K_SK_L$ threshold.
 Excluding these points from the fit leads to an acceptable value $\chi^2/{\rm ndf}=14.2/11$.
 In this case, the fit parameters change insignificantly.
-The fit results will be discussed in detail in Sec.~\ref{results}.
-The Born cross section parameters obtained from the fit will be used in the next section to obtain corrections.
+The deviation of the measured cross section from the VMD model near the threshold can be explained by the final state interaction.
+A model taking into account FSI will be discussed in Sec.~\ref{results}.
+The Born cross section parameters obtained from the VMD fit will be used in the next section to obtain corrections.